 What is an Ecosystem?

-An ecosystem is a community of living organisms and a variety of other elements in the environment they inhabit.
+An ecosystem is a community of living organisms and includes a variety of other elements in the environment they inhabit.
 The living and nonliving components of an ecosystem are all connected through various ecological processes such as the flow of energy and the exchange of chemical products.
 In nature, the boundaries of ecosystems are not strictly defined.
 In fact, the biosphere can be thought of as one big ecosystem in which everything is connected in some way or another.
-However, some ecosystem boundaries can be easily identified, such as the edge of a desert, or the sea’s coast.
+However, some ecosystem boundaries are easily identified, such as the edge of a desert or the coast of the sea.

-For example, a rainforest is an ecosystem that is made up of living things such as animals, plants, fungi, micro-organisms, and insects.
-At the same time, these living things are also in constant interaction with the non-living elements found in the ecosystem such as sunlight, air, nutrients in the soil, and even the temperature of the environment.
+For example, a rainforest is an ecosystem made up of living things such as animals, plants, fungi, micro-organisms, and insects.
+At the same time, these living things are also in constant interaction with the nonliving elements found in the ecosystem, such as sunlight, air, nutrients in the soil, and even the temperature.

 What makes up an Ecosystem?